 An APP Server that doesn't support the MSGin5G Service can send its messages to the MGWF, which converts the message to MSGin5G format before forwarding it to the MSGF.

-UE A can send its MSGin5G messages to the MSGF via the Control Plane or the User Plane (see Key Issue X).
+UE A can send its MSGin5G messages to the MSGF via the Control Plane or the User Plane (see Key Issue 5).

-UE D can send messages in a non-3GPP message format via the Control Plane or the User Plane (see Key Issue X) to the MGWF and the MGWF will convert the message into a MSGin5G message format before forwarding it to the MSGF.
+UE D can send messages in a non-3GPP message format via the Control Plane or the User Plane (see Key Issue 5) to the MGWF and the MGWF will convert the message into a MSGin5G message format before forwarding it to the MSGF.

 Editor's note: Gaps are yet to be identified.